0xfe/hacking-stellar/2-payments.md

   -v, --verbose          verbose output (false)
 ```

+## Your first payment

 Before we proceed, lets make sure we're using the test network.
+(If you want to use the public network, type `public` instead of `test` below.)

 ```sh
 $ lumen set config:network test